Alumni Networking Social- May 13 check back for details

 The Wenatchee Wild hockey team mascot, Walt, spends time at Wenatchee Valley College and in the community.
 Thanks to all of the departments' "actors" and 16:9 Productions for making the video possible.

 Alumni Networking Social Feb.
 4, 2014

 What another great event at Icicle Brewery!
 The event included new and returning alumni, and again there were decades present.
 Thanks to everyone who came, and I look forward to seeing you at the next one!

 Alumni Spotlight with Shiloh Schauer, Class of 2001

 Shiloh is the executive director of the Wenatchee Valley Chamber of Commerce.
 Also, she was the 2013 co-recipient of the Woman of the Year award presented by the local Business and Professional Women's group.

 Alumni Spotlight with Melissa Ortega, Class of '86

-Melissa was a member of Wenatchee Valley College's softball team that was inducted to the schools Hall of Fame and she is also the owner of Castle & Bay. www.castleandbay.com
+Melissa was a member of Wenatchee Valley College's softball team that was inducted into the school's Hall of Fame, and she is also the owner of Castle & Bay. www.castleandbay.com

 Alumni Spotlight with Ted Zacher, Class of '42